 How to Read a Balance Sheet Beyond Surface Level A balance sheet provides a snapshot of a company’s financial condition as of a specific date by presenting three components: assets, liabilities and equity.
-While a balance sheet may help its user to evaluate a company for stability, investment potential, and creditworthiness, it should not […]
+While a balance sheet may help its user to evaluate a company for stability, investment potential, and creditworthiness, it should not be […]

 Considerations for Distressed Private Equity You are a PE fund manager.
 Your fund employs a loan-to-own strategy (also referred to as distressed private equity) to effect take-overs of target companies.
 You are accustomed to exerting powerful leverage in chapter 11 cases, particularly when you buy enough claims to confirm a plan or to block […]